 - Lacerations of the lips and gums.
 The mouth tissues are very fragile and tear easily, requiring sutures.
 Unsutured cuts and tears often result in ugly scars and lumps.
 Lacerations usually warrant at least a phone call to our doctors.

 - Avulsed (knocked out) teeth.
 If you are certain that a primary (baby) tooth is involved this is usually not a serious problem because often the tooth is already loose because of age.
 However, even when a complete baby tooth is knocked out at an early age, we do not attempt to reimplant them.
 Permanent teeth knocked out should be placed in milk or water immediately and go directly to our office or if you are out of the area, any dental office.
 Call our answering service after hours so that we can advise you no matter where you may be.
 Reimplantation enjoys a fairly high success rate if done quickly.

 - Broken or chipped teeth.
 First, attempt to determine if the tooth is a permanent or primary (baby) tooth.
 Both situations are rarely serious unless the tooth is loose or the pulp is exposed.
 Baby teeth near the time of normal loss are frequently chipped and knocked loose.
 This is not usually something to be treated immediately unless the tooth is severely loose.
 Broken teeth will almost always be sensitive but will wait until regular office hours unless the pulp (nerve) is exposed.
 A visible area of bleeding coming from inside the tooth usually determines this.
 Pulp exposures usually need immediate attention.

 Please note that this list does not begin to cover all the possible dental emergencies, just the most common.
-If you have a dental problem that needs attention, or is causing you concern, please contact our office or answering service by dialing (281) 482-2631.
+If you have a dental problem that needs attention, or is causing you concern, please contact our emergency dentist near League City or answering service by dialing (281) 482-2631.